 Hey there!
 If you are reading this, I hope you have already read my welcome blog to get to know me better!
 If not, allow me to quickly reintroduce myself.
 My name is Jacob Olle, and I am our Inbound Marketing Strategist, also known as our team’s HubSpot expert.

-Being our inbound expert, over the next several weeks I will be covering five different topics that revolve around lead scoring software that I believe are critical to your success with HubSpot.
+I created this series to cover five different topics that revolve around lead scoring software that I believe are critical to your success with HubSpot.
 I chose these based on my own experiences that I have encountered while working in the industry.
 Some of these topics may cover things you already know, but that doesn’t mean you won’t find a tip or trick you haven’t used yet!

 I hope that you find this content enjoyable and helpful!
 As always, if you need any help or have any questions regarding HubSpot, please reach out to us.
 We’re happy to help!